 We’ve already covered many of the great things to do in NYC in winter, and now it’s time to give you some options for what you can do when it’s warm outside.
-New York City in summer is a particularly special time to explore all that the city has to offer, and we’re here to give you a few ideas.
+Having lived there for years, we know that New York City in summer is a particularly special time to explore all that the city has to offer.

 1. Take a food tour